MarkBramnik/rtest/README.md

 So what's the hassle one might ask?
-Lets slightly modify the test (ok, its not a real test, but it illustrates what actually happens) The server application can be up and running during these manipulations:
+Lets slightly modify the test (well, of course, its not a real test, but it illustrates what actually happens) The server application can be up and running during these manipulations: